nrg-it-team/nrg-scouting/docs/updating.md

-# Updating Black Hawks Scouting
+# Updating NRG Scouting

 ## Overview

-Over time, Black Hawks Scouting will update with new features and bug fixes.
+Over time, NRG Scouting will update with new features and bug fixes.
 However, these updates are not automatically applied to forks.
-If you have a fork of Black Hawks Scouting that you would like to update, follow this document to update your copy of the app.
+If you have a fork of NRG Scouting that you would like to update, follow this document to update your copy of the app.

 ## Updating Your Fork